theg1239/theg1239/README.md

   An algorithm that encodes and decodes files using Shogi moves.

 - **[QRcodes](https://github.com/theg1239/QRcodes)**
-  A QR code generator that just works.
+  A QR code generator that just works: https://gen.cryptichunt.in/

 - **[Gravitas Fetcher](https://github.com/theg1239/gravitas-fetcher)**
   Fetches event seat registrations.
 Made it because I was tired of the Gravitas website.